Mobile Sound Monitoring

 A MAC Mobile Noise Monitoring Request Form must be completed for each requested noise monitoring project.
 Completed request forms must be submitted by a current NOC representative and mailed or emailed to the MAC Community Relations Office.

-Questions about the request form or the criteria should be directed to the MAC Noise Program Office at 612-726-9411.
+Questions about the request form or the criteria should be directed to the MAC Community Relations Office at 612-726-9411.

 Evaluation of Mobile Sound Monitoring Requests

 Once a completed request form is received from a current NOC member, the MAC Noise Program Office Acoustics and Technical Systems Coordinator and the NOC Technical Advisor will review it to determine whether or not the request meets the approved criteria.
 Requests must be received by MAC staff from the NOC member at least 45 days prior to a NOC meeting to be included in that meeting's agenda.

 After review by MAC staff, each request will be submitted to the NOC with the MAC's recommendation for or against approval of conducting the requested mobile noise monitoring.
 After the NOC addresses the request at a NOC meeting, the NOC member who forwarded the request to the MAC will follow up with the original requestor.